axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

  </ul>

 <h1>Scenarios</h1>
- <p>The <strong>rBuddyNeighbor</strong> platform helps put neighbors physically in front of each other and potentially bonding by <em>doing something for each other</em>.
+ <p>The <span class="_paradigm">rBuddyNeighbors</span> platform helps put neighbors physically in front of each other and potentially bonding by <em>doing something for each other</em>.
 A neighbor needs something, the buddy takes care of it, they get to know each other a little better, and they both get to feel good about themselves.</p>
  <h2>Happy Path</h2>
   <ul>
    <li>The buddy goes to Safeway at 11 pm.</li>